Slow Cooker Meals

 Calories: 220kcalCarbohydrates: 24gProtein: 3gFat: 13gSaturated Fat: 6gPolyunsaturated Fat: 1gMonounsaturated Fat: 4gTrans Fat: 0.01gCholesterol: 2mgSodium: 82mgPotassium: 113mgFiber: 1gSugar: 20gVitamin A: 21IUVitamin C: 0.002mgCalcium: 14mgIron: 0.4mg

-*All nutrition information provided is automatically calculated and is an estimate and will vary based on ingredients, brands, and changes in cooking methods listed in the recipe.
-If you need exact numbers on your ingredients, I would recommend calculating them with your prefered nutrition calculator.
+*Nutrition information is an estimate.
+It may vary based on ingredients, brands, and changes in cooking methods listed in the recipe.
+If you need exact ingredient numbers, I recommend calculating them with your preferred nutrition calculator.

 Tried this recipe?Let us know how it was!

-More Desserts
+More Crock Pot Desserts

-Slow Cooker Hot Chocolate
+Slow Cooker Monkey Bread

-Crock Pot Blueberry Cobbler
+Crock Pot Bread Pudding

 Leave a Reply Cancel reply